 The ones that I happened to like always seemed to be from Shutterstock, and always had watermarks in places you can never rub off and still keep the picture as it is.
 The ones that they send you for free for registering with them are usually the ones you are not likely to use anywhere.
 Of course, Shutterstock has a business to run and doesn’t want people like us to take its pictures for free.
 But what about marketers like us?

 Image Source: Shutterstock

-From our endless search on the net for finding pictures, we found that there were companies that understood our pain and had started giving out pictures for free for use – YES, nice, high resolution pictures for free.
-Bless them Lord!
-So here, for the benefit of thousands of fellow marketers like us, we have compiled a list of top 10 website which give you absolutely free images that actually are brilliant.
+From our endless search on the net for finding pictures, we found that there were companies that understood our pain and had started giving out pictures for free for use – YES, nice, high-resolution pictures for free.
+Bless the Lord!
+So here, for the benefit of thousands of fellow marketers like us, we have compiled a list of top 10 websites which give you absolutely free images that actually are brilliant.

 But before that, a few words regarding the licences and creative commons.

 Creative Commons is a non-profit organization that works to assist people in sharing their creative work with the help of their legal tools.
 All the websites listed below allow you to download their images and use them however you like.
 But there are two types of creative commons licenses you should be aware of.
 Creative Commons Zero is a license that allows you to use an image in whichever way you want, without any legal requirements.
 On the other hand, creative commons with attribution means that you can use an image according to your requirement, but you must credit the creator of the image.